kt-eller/help-pages/pages/using-470-search.md

 <br>

 ## Using the Form 470 Search Page
 The first step is to locate the 470 Form that you're looking for.
-You can do this by using BroadbandHub's Form 470 Data search page.
+You can do this by using BroadbandHub's Form 470 search page.
 This page has many filters allowing for quick location of the desired forms.
-BroadbandHub also comes equiped with Region and Template features, allowing a user to save their preferences for future searches.\
+BroadbandHub also comes equiped with [Region](https://help.broadbandhub.us/creating-regions) and [Template](https://help.broadbandhub.us/creating-templates) features, allowing a user to save their preferences for future searches.\
 <br>
 **Search Instructions**
 1. Click on the 470 search tab on the left-hand side of the page